“I want every little girl who’s been told she’s bossy to be told again she has leadership skills.”

-No matter how much we discriminate people on the basis of their gender, life, and difficulties do not do so.
-Becoming an entrepreneur is not an easy journey irrespective of their gender, it only becomes difficult in the case of women.
+No matter how much we discriminate against people on the basis of their gender, life, and difficulties do not do so.
+Becoming a women entrepreneur is not an easy journey irrespective of their gender, it only becomes difficult in the case of women.
 Indeed, several women are leading a business, and many are in a position to become one.
-But they have lost many things and fought many battles to achieve what they have today.
-Here are some common challenges faced by women entrepreneurs.
+But they have lost many things and fought many battles to achieve what they have today. today there a lot of challenges faced by women entrepreneurs.

-Shirley Chen has completed her Bachelor of Arts/Science, Columbia University in the City of New York is the founder of a commerce technology company called Narrativ in 2015.
+Shirley Chen one of among women entrepreneur has completed her Bachelor of Arts/Science, Columbia University in the City of New York is the founder of a commerce technology company called Narrative in 2015.
 It is a startup that has received $3.5 million in seed investment from New Enterprise Associates and Talis Capital.

-She also realized that the content was often filled with broken links, and artificial intelligence could find and repair those links while transforming content at scale, and at that insight, Narrativ was born.
+She also realized that the content was often filled with broken links, and artificial intelligence could find and repair those links while transforming content at scale, and at that insight, Narrative was born.

-Narrativ uses artificial intelligence to enable retailers to bid for clicks on product links in editorial content.
-Some of the great brands like Samsung, hp, Best Buy, L’OREAL, among others use Narrative to tap into $40 billion of annual consumer spend.
+The narrative uses artificial intelligence to enable retailers to bid for clicks on product links in editorial content.
+Some of the great brands like Samsung, hp, Best Buy, L’OREAL, among others use Narrative to tap into $40 billion of annual consumer spending.